12th Century charm – a brief history of Celtic Haven31st August 2013

 After nearly 100 years of quarrying, the Lydstep Estate was sold to future Lord of the British Parliament, John Wynford Phillips.
 By 1908 Philips had turned the once industrial land into a rich area of farmland including stables, two lodges and a public reading room.

 With the success of one his horses, Atrato, at the Scottish Grand National came the demolishing and construction of the buildings that, today, having been fully renovated, form the basis of our holiday accommodation at Celtic Haven.

 A little bit about our cottages

-With a lineage dating back to Middle Ages, here’s a quick insight to what some of the older buildings at Celtic Haven used to be – you’ll find the clue in the name!
+With a lineage dating back to Middle Ages, here’s a little peek into what some of the older cottages at Celtic Haven used to be – you’ll find the clue in the name…

 The Parlour was originally part of the old staff living quarters when Celtic Haven was the heart of Manorbier Estate.